-In this article, I will share a recipe for making burdock root oil at home.
-It’s simple to prepare and takes a few weeks to be ready for use.
+The burdock root oil recipe is simple to prepare and takes a few weeks to be ready for use.
 Burdock root oil is aka bur oil and burdock oil.

 What is Burdock Root Oil Good For?

 There’s a good reason I featured it prominently in How to Grow Your Hair Healthy and Long with Natural Oils.

 In addition to recovering from thinning areas of the scalp, burdock root oil can help with eliminating scalp irritation issues.